 After you contact the police, there are several steps you should take to protect yourself, including:

 - Get medical attention: If you were injured in the collision, you should seek medical attention immediately by letting the police officer know you want to be checked out by emergency services.
 Some injuries, such as whiplash, may not manifest until several hours or days after a collision.
 So, you should also see a doctor even if you don’t feel injured.
 This will help ensure that you do not have any injuries you haven’t noticed.

 - Take photos of the scene: The police officer should take photos of the scene of the collision, the vehicles involved, and any injuries sustained.
 However, you should also take photos to ensure you have evidence for your insurance claim or personal injury lawsuit.

 Calling the police is crucial after a car crash because it can protect you from legal consequences.
 It also helps provide the evidence necessary for your insurance claim or lawsuit.
 If you were injured in a collision caused by another person, the experienced attorneys of Abel Law Firm are here to help.
 We can review the facts of your case and negotiate with the insurance company on your behalf.

-To discuss your legal options during a free consultation, contact us through our online contact form or at (405) 239-7046.
+To discuss your legal options during a consultation, contact us through our online contact form or at (405) 239-7046.